kingchou007/adaptac-dex/README.md

 ## Environment Setup

 Please follow the instructions to install the conda environments and the dependencies of the codebase.
 We recommend using CUDA 11.8 during installations to avoid compatibility issues.
+If you are using 5090 GPU, it might has some issue with MinkowskiEngine, maybe try to

 1. Create a new conda environment and activate the environment.